AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/variables.md

 ---
-title: Dispatcher Using and Understanding Variables
+title: Using and understanding variables in your AEM Dispatcher Configuration
 description: Understand how to use variables in your Apache and Dispatcher modules configuration files to take them to the next level.
 version: 6.5
 topic: Administration, Development